matthewepler/ggdb/README.md

 # TO DO
-* add season filter link menu on left and hook it up
+* add season filter link menu on left and hook it up -> Drop down panel selector for Season & episode
+	-> all centered and on top.
+Title format = (S1E4)
+	-> close on selection of episode
 * default to season 1 on load

 * make ref image clickable in reg view (link to empty tab showing image)